 Mr. Obama said, "The terms of peace may be negotiated by leaders, but the fate of peace is up to you."

-The summit at the Northern Irish golf resort of Lough Erne also includes the leaders of France, Germany, Italy, Canada and Japan.
+The summit at the Lough Erne resort is being hosted by British Prime Minister David Cameron, and also includes the leaders of France, Germany, Italy, Canada and Japan.

 The G8 countries account for 50 percent of the world's economic output.
 But to varying degrees, they have struggled to emerge from the depths of the global recession of 2008 and 2009.

 White House officials said last week that President Obama intends to brief the other seven leaders at the summit about the U.S. plan to arm the Syrian rebels.
-The U.S. decided last week to send weapons to the rebels, declaring it had evidence that Mr. Assad's forces have used chemical weapons.
+The U.S. has declared it has evidence that Mr. Assad's forces have used chemical weapons.

 ((OPT SOUNDBITES IN ENGLISH: